Galaxy Formation in the Santa Cruz semi-analytic model compared with IllustrisTNG -- I. Galaxy scaling relations, dispersions, and residuals at z=0: Conclusions

 \item The dispersion in $m_{\rm cold}$ at fixed halo mass is similar in the SAM and TNG.
 The dispersion in SFR in TNG is much larger in the halo mass range just above the quenching mass than it is in the SAM.

 \item The residual-residual relation for $m_{\rm cold}$ and SFR for matched halos shows no significant correlation.
-This implies that although the predicted medians and dispersions for these relations are very similar in the SAM and TNG, an individual halo that has a higher (lower) than average value of $m_{\rm cold}$ or SFR in TNG does \emph{not} necessarily have a higher (lower) than average value of these parameters in the SAM.
+This implies that although the predicted medians and dispersions for these relations are very similar in the SAM and TNG for low and medium viral halo mass objects, an individual halo that has a higher (lower) than average value of $m_{\rm cold}$ or SFR in TNG does \emph{not} necessarily have a higher (lower) than average value of these parameters in the SAM.

 \item The fraction of quenched central galaxies in the SAM and TNG as a function of stellar mass and halo mass shows very good qualitative agreement.